BennoCrafter/NomLanguage/README.md

 # NomLanguage
-Its a own language with the letters n,o,m and .
+Its an own language with the letters n,o,m